memmughal/random/README.md

 ### Implementation Details
 The user points update is handled in batches, which takes a few milliseconds to finish.

-In an edge case if a request to fetch users arrives during this update, it takes a bit of more time to respond back.
-To handle this situation, genserver timeout is increased to 10 seconds rather than the default 5 seconds.

-I have taken Keeping It Simple approach to solve this problem.
-I started with update all query but it took too long and blocked the database to handle any read requests.
-Next idea was to update user points in batches, it had an edge case but worked for all other cases.
-As described above, after handling the edge case, this was the solution I went for.

 I have not created index on points column although we are searching on it because our writes/updates are more fequent than our reads.
 Index would have made it slower to update the data.

 ### Looking into future